Shammachale0102/React.js/README.md

 React Props are like function arguments in JavaScript and attributes in HTML.

 To send props into a component, use the same syntax as HTML attributes:

+ ## React Events

+ Just like HTML DOM events, React can perform actions based on user events.

+React has the same events as HTML: click, change, mouseover etc.

+ ### Adding Events
+React events are written in camelCase syntax:

+onClick instead of onclick.

+React event handlers are written inside curly braces:

+onClick={shoot}  instead of onclick="shoot()".